Washington state to pay $1.7 million to settle woman’s claims that social workers ignored child abuse, neglect she suffered

 “I needed to stand up,” she said.

 Now drug free, K.H. is raising two daughters, pursuing a college degree and wants to start a nonprofit to help abused women.
-She said she now enjoys a strong relationship with her mother, who also has beat addiction.
+She said she now enjoys a strong relationship with her mother, who also has beaten addiction.

 “This whole process has given me so much validity as a human being, just to know I was not garbage,” she said.